-Universe Dashboards and Reports.
+Universe Reports.
 A unified solution with deeper flexibility.

-I collaborated closely with my design, PM and engineering teams to redesign a unified suite that slowed client churn, rebuilt trust with users, and won new business by empowering users to decide what data mattered most to them.
+I collaborated closely with my design, PM and engineering teams to redesign a unified suite that slowed client churn, rebuilt trust with users, and won new business by empowering users to decide what data mattered most.

 60% Adoption

-Over legacy reporting within a 3 month period, allowing us to sunset legacy reports, reducing maintenance costs.
+Over legacy reporting, allowing us to sunset unused pages and reduce maintenance costs.

 40% of Reports Shared